How to Make Roasted Chickpeas

 It is so simple to turn a can of chickpeas into an interesting snack or cocktail nibble, not to mention a great topping for soups and salads.

 So, what to give your kids to crunch on that you can feel good about?
-And I’m not talking about veggies—as Charlie said the other day, after I handed him a bowl of carrot sticks, looking at me unsettlingly with that level gaze, “Mom, this wasn’t exactly what I had in mind when I asked for a snack.”
+And I’m not talking about veggies — as Charlie said the other day, after I handed him a bowl of carrot sticks, looking at me unsettlingly with that level gaze, “Mom, this wasn’t exactly what I had in mind when I asked for a snack.”

 Toss the chickpeas with the olive oil and salt.
 Add any of the fork-in-the-road seasoning combinations you wish, and toss to evenly coat the chickpeas.
+These are delicious to eat on their own or tossed on top of Baby Romaine, Chickpea, and Root Vegetable Salad with Slightly Spicy Dressing or Creamy Rutabaga, Parsnip, and Cheddar Soup.

 Change up the seasonings as you like.
 Here are a couple of suggestions.
 Along with the salt, add: